MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-register-new-vendors.md

 ---
-title: Create a Vendor Card to Register a New Vendor | Microsoft Docs
+title: Create a Vendor Card to Register a New Vendor
-description: Learn how to create a vendor card to register a new vendor or supplier.
+description: In this topic learn how to create a vendor card to register a new vendor or supplier and save vendor cards as a template.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual